Fayetteville council to consider parking upgrades for downtown square

 The commission gave the city the lots and about $700,000 in parking revenue it had accumulated, Clay said.
 The city plans to use about $300,000 of the money for the meter upgrades, with the rest reserved for maintenance of the lots, he said.

 The city also owns two other lots in the area.
-There's one on the north side of Mountain Street near City Hall and another at the northwest corner of East Avenue and Meadow Street.
+There is one on the north side of Mountain Street near City Hall and another at the northwest corner of East Avenue and Meadow Street.

 Those five lots will have kiosks set up for paid parking, as opposed to individual meters.